Ariadnet

-In 1987 the first full packet switching node in Greece connected to the French X.25 node in Paris at 9.6K bps via a local HELPAK line from OTE in Athens and a COSINE Project. report was published in 1988.
+In 1987 the first full packet switching node in Greece connected to the French X.25 node in Paris at 9.6K bps via a local HELPAK line from OTE in Athens and a COSINE Project.
+The report was published in 1988.

 In 1988, the General Secretariat of Research and Technology (secretary Prof. Eleftherios Economou at the University of Crete) assigned a new management for Programme Ariadne to be Prof. Costantine Halatsis, Institute director at the "Demokritos".
 All facilities (equipment, communication lines, offices) were relocated to the campus of Demokritos (Institute of Informatics & Telecommunications) at Agia Paraskevi, Attica from downtown Athens.
 As a RARE member Ariadne participated to the joining with RIPE (Réseaux IP Européens), or European IP Networks.

-In 1990 Ariadne with the encouragement and support of Tony Bates, the approval of Peter Kirstein and James Hutton of the UK NREN JANET acquired internet NSFNET connectivity via a 64kbit/s X.25 from IXI-COSINE, this took place before the EuropaNET IP service was established.
+In 1990 Ariadne with the encouragement and support of Tony Bates, the approval of Peter Kirstein and James Hutton of the UK NREN JANET acquired internet NSFNET connectivity via a 64 kbit/s X.25 from IXI-COSINE, this took place before the EuropaNET IP service was established.
 IANA providing resources for network and Autonomous system addressing.
 Registration in .ARPA provided by RedIRIS gratis Ignacio Martinez and JANET.

 When Prof. C.Halatsis moved to the University of Athens, the management was assigned to Dr. A. Arvilias, director of Computer Center of "Demokritos" around 1991.
 During this period the first public ISP in Greece was created registered in the global DNS as "ariadne-t dot gr".

 In 1991 Ariadne participated in CHEOPS an advanced network experiment (8 Mbit/s) with CERN via Olympus satellite and an SRI International report requested a contributing text.
 The team of Ariadne helped Scientists of "Demokritos" understand, use in their work and disseminate to their communities the importance of Internet.

-In 1992 Ariadne supported by Brian Carpenter established a 9.6kbit/s direct link to CERN that later became part of EBONE, a network map shows the status of the network in 1993.
+In 1992 Ariadne supported by Brian Carpenter established a 9.6 kbit/s direct link to CERN that later became part of EBONE, a network map shows the status of the network in 1993.